-The IPCM has been identified as the individual who is primarily responsible for monitoring possible retaliation.
+According to the PAQ the IPCM has been identified as the individual who is primarily responsible for monitoring retaliation.

 ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, pp. 23-24, section K, outlines the agency's protection against retaliation.
-Section K2, specifically states that the Warden and IPCM are responsible for ensuring protection against retaliation.
+Section K2 specifically states that the Warden and IPCM are responsible for ensuring protection against retaliation.